Amended and Restated Bylaws LCR-DC, Inc., a District of Columbia Non-Profit Corporation (March 14, 2022)

 Section 7.06.
 Amendments.

-The Articles of Incorporation and Bylaws may be altered, amended, or repealed and new Bylaws may be adopted following the affirmative vote of two-thirds of both the entire Board and then of the Members present at any regular or special membership meeting, provided that prior notice thereof has been given to all Directors or Members in accordance with the notice provisions provided herein.
+The Articles of Incorporation and Bylaws may be altered, amended, or repealed and new Bylaws may be adopted following the affirmative vote of two-thirds of the entire Board at any regular or special Board meeting, provided that prior notice thereof has been given to all Directors in accordance with the notice provisions provided herein.
+Notwithstanding the foregoing, bylaw amendments that by law require member approval may be adopted following the affirmative vote of two-thirds of both the entire Board and then of the Members present at any regular or special membership meeting, provided that prior notice thereof has been given to all Directors or Members in accordance with the notice provisions provided herein.

-The foregoing Amended and Restated Bylaws were unanimously approved by the Corporation’s Board of Directors at its December 2018 meeting and then unanimously approved and duly adopted by the Members of this Corporation present and voting at a meeting held on January 16, 2019.
+The foregoing Amended and Restated Bylaws were unanimously approved by the Corporation’s Board of Directors on March 9, 2022 and then approved and duly adopted by the Members of this Corporation via online balloting from March 11 to 13, 2022.

 /s/ Adam Savit